 Since 1957, COST has pioneered several approaches to deliver award-winning artificial rockwork projects for zoos, aquariums, theme parks, museums, and other educational and entertainment venues.
 The process involves several interrelated steps to ensure the finished product meets COST’s Quality Assurance/Quality Control (QA/QC) standards, aligns with the design intent, and delivers the stakeholders’ vision.

 COST’s simulated rockwork creative process varies from job to job but typically begins in preconstruction with a kick-off meeting.
-COST’s project manager and our Director of Design schedule an initial web-based or site meeting to meet key stakeholders (architects, landscape architects, designers, general contractors, owners and other consultants) and further discuss shop drawing/design requirements, site logistics, scheduling, fabrication, etc. They set a timeline for future regularly scheduled meetings, as determined based upon size and complexity of the project.
+COST’s project manager and our Director of Design schedule an initial web-based or site meeting to meet key stakeholders (architects, landscape architects, designers, general contractors, owners, and other consultants) and further discuss shop drawing/design requirements, site logistics, scheduling, fabrication, etc. They set a timeline for future regularly scheduled meetings, as determined based on the size and complexity of the project.

 After the kick-off meeting, shop drawings are initiated by our project team.
 As design proceeds to key milestones, the drawings are reviewed by COST’s project manager and design managers to ensure compliance with design intent and conversations/meetings with clients.
 Concurrently, shop drawings are further vetted by our EVP of Project Management and finally by our COO from a constructability perspective.
 This checks and balances approach ensures drawings are reviewed from both design and construction perspectives.
-Because many of our rockwork projects are displayed in public venues, we take all the necessary steps to ensure the design's structural soundness and safety.
+Because many of our rockwork projects are displayed in public venues (like zoological parks, resorts, and museums), we take all the necessary steps to ensure the design's structural soundness and safety.
 All shop drawings developed by COST that require a structural stamp will be reviewed and stamped by a professional engineer prior to final submittal.

 The COST design team is continuously upgrading our technology to keep up with the demands of complex and highly specialized construction projects.
 COST’s staffed design team uses the latest in AutoCAD, Rhinoceros, Revit, and many other 3D programs.